On the curvature of Einstein-Hermitian surfaces: Estimates and the bisectional curvature

-We next describe the 2-form interpretation of the planes in the tangent space which will be useful.
-Sectional curvatures at a point $p\in M$ can be thought as a function on the Grassmannian of oriented two planes in the corresponding tangent space:
+We first describe the 2-form interpretation of the planes in the tangent space which will be very useful.
+Sectional curvatures at a point $p\in M$ can be thought as a function on the Grassmannian of oriented two planes in the corresponding tangent space.